Kathmandu is the capital and a major city in Nepal (756).

 Introduction and Overview

 Kathmandu, the capital of Nepal, is a vibrant city nestled in the Kathmandu Valley.
 It serves as the political, economic, and cultural center of the country and is often referred to as the "City of Temples" due to its rich heritage and abundance of religious sites.
-As the gateway to the Himalayas, Kathmandu attracts adventurers, spiritual seekers, and history enthusiasts from around the world.
+As the Gateway to the Himalayas, Kathmandu attracts adventurers, spiritual seekers, and history enthusiasts from around the world.

 Historical Background

 Kathmandu's history spans over 2,000 years.
 It was a key trade hub on the ancient Silk Road and became the capital of the unified Kingdom of Nepal in the 18th century under King Prithvi Narayan Shah.
-The city is renowned for its association with the Newar civilization, which left behind remarkable art, architecture, and traditions.
+The city is renowned for its association with the Newar Civilization, which left behind remarkable art, architecture, and traditions.
 Despite modernization, Kathmandu retains much of its historical charm.

 Geography and Climate

 Kathmandu lies at an altitude of approximately 1,400 meters (4,600 feet) above sea level and is surrounded by the Himalayan foothills.
-The city experiences a subtropical highland climate, with warm summers, cool winters, and a monsoon season from June to September.
+The city experiences a subtropical highland climate, with warm summers, cool winters, and a monsoon Season from June to September.
 Its scenic beauty includes lush greenery and views of snow-capped mountains.

 Culture and Lifestyle